ARWNI2S/TheCorporateWars/whitepaper/game-basics/corporations/corporate-assets/holding-resources/README.md

 # Resources and Holdings

-The resources and properties controlled by a corporation represent its tangible wealth and its ability to generate income.
-These assets include raw material reserves, transport fleets, industrial complexes, and territories acquired through grants.
+The resources and holdings controlled by a corporation represent its tangible wealth and its ability to generate revenue.

+These assets include reserves of raw materials, transport fleets, industrial complexes, and territories acquired through concessions.

-Controlling large volumes of resources allows a corporation to sustain production, negotiate from a position of strength, and establish monopolies over key materials essential to the interstellar economy.
-Efficient management of these assets is crucial to avoid losses due to obsolescence, speculation, or conflicts with other market players.
+Controlling large volumes of resources enables sustained production, strengthens negotiation positions, and allows for monopolies over key materials in the interstellar economy.

+Efficient management of these assets is essential to avoid losses due to obsolescence, speculation, or conflicts with other market players.